1999 (film)

-1999 is a 2009 Canadian crime drama film written and directed by Lenin M. Sivam, world premiered at the 2009 Vancouver International Film Festival (VIFF).
+1999 is a 2009 Canadian Tamil-language crime drama film written and directed by Lenin M. Sivam.
+It had its world premiere at the 2009 Vancouver International Film Festival (VIFF).

-The film explores the Toronto Sri Lankan gang scene in the late 90s.
-With a time frame that spans less than 24 hours, it's a film that attempts to delve deep inside the Tamil gang community.
+The film explores a Toronto Sri Lankan gang scene in the late 1990s.
+With a time frame that spans less than 24 hours, it attempts to delve deep inside the Tamil gang community.
 It opens with a shooting that results in the end of a peace treaty between two rival gangs in Scarborough.
-With investigators closing in and rival gang members out for revenge, 1999 concentrates its time mapping out the toll gang participation takes not only on the individual, but the direct impacts it has on family and community.
+With investigators closing in and rival gang members out for revenge, 1999 maps out the toll that gang participation takes not only on the individual, but the direct impacts it has on family and community.